-The unregulated stress response can run rampant in the body, from your cells to your brains, in turn affecting cognition, mood, and memory formation.
+The unregulated stress response can run rampant in the body, from your cells to your brains, affecting cognition, mood, and memory formation.
 Over the long-term, it can even make you more susceptible to future health issues and diseases.
 It impacts the way you think, feel, and make decisions, taking a massive toll on the interplay between your mental- and physical health.

 rē•spin the Mental Health Day

 The idea of a mental health day seems simple enough in theory.
-Take 24 hours from your daily routine to step back from the stressors of your daily routine: Sleep-in, do some yoga, and have a “treat yourself” moment to fix the imbalance that contributed to your accumulation of stress.
-A mental health day well spent is filled with activities that you personally find relaxing and help your mind to escape from the normative pressures — all the things you tell yourself you should be doing — whether imposed by the self, others, your job, etc.
+Take 24 hours from your daily routine to step back from the stressors of your daily routine: Sleep-in, do some yoga and have a “treat yourself” moment to fix the imbalance that contributed to your accumulation of stress.
+A mental health day well spent is filled with activities that you find relaxing and help your mind escape from the normative pressures — all the things you tell yourself you should be doing — whether imposed by the self, others, your job, etc.